-Gary Garfield is President and Chief Executive Officer and Chairman of the Board of Bridgestone Americas (BSAM) and Senior Vice President of Bridgestone Corporation.
+Gary Garfield is President and Chief Executive Officer and Chairman of the Board of Bridgestone Americas (BSAM) and Executive Vice President of Bridgestone Corporation.
 As CEO of BSAM, a subsidiary of the world’s largest tire and rubber company, Garfield oversees all BSAM operations across five continents.
 BSAM accounts for about 45 percent of the global revenue of Bridgestone operations worldwide, making it the company's largest subsidiary.
 With more than 55,000 teammates worldwide, BSAM manufactures and markets a wide range of tires for a variety of applications primarily under the Bridgestone and Firestone brands.
 Among other business units, BSAM also owns and operates the world’s largest automotive service and tire retailer, a world’s leading commercial roofing and building products company, and the worldwide leader in vehicle and equipment air spring technology.
-In March 2010, after serving as Vice President and General Counsel for three years, Garfield assumed the role of CEO and President of Bridgestone Americas, Inc. Garfield was promoted to his current role, Senior Vice President of Bridgestone Corporation in September 2014.
+In March 2010, after serving as Vice President and General Counsel for three years, Garfield assumed the role of CEO and President of Bridgestone Americas, Inc. After being named Senior Vice President of Bridgestone Corporation in September 2014, Garfield was promoted to his current role, Executive Vice President in January 2016.

 In 1991, Garfield joined then-Bridgestone/Firestone, Inc. in Nashville, Tenn. serving as Senior Counsel.
 In 1995, he was promoted to the position of General Counsel for Bridgestone Firestone Tire Sales Company.
 In 2002, Garfield was named Vice President and General Counsel of Bridgestone Firestone North American Tire, LLC.
 In 2007, Garfield accepted the positions of Vice President, General Counsel, Chief Compliance Officer and Secretary of Bridgestone Americas, Inc., positions in which he had served in an “acting” capacity since 2006.